Kiffhost/exalted-scripture-understanding/Rules Sidebars/Arms of the Chosen/FIRST AGE ARTIFICE.md

 The section mark (§) denotes an artifact requiring [[Craft]] (First Age Artifice) to manufacture and repair.
 As a reminder, all crafting and repairs on such artifacts must be done with white craft points.

-Not all [[sorcery]]-augmented craft requires First Age Artifice techniques.
+Not all [[Templates/sorcery]]-augmented craft requires First Age Artifice techniques.
 Often, as with lorestones (p.
 117), a sorcerous working is used to create some exotic ingredient or mystical reagent.
 Such workings cost no experience.